safing/web/_publications/2025-07-23-portmaster-v2.md

 Upgrading to Portmaster v2 is simple.
 The installer will automatically migrate your existing v1 configuration and remove Portmaster v1, ensuring a smooth transition.

-If you need to revert for any reason, you can easily roll back: just uninstall Portmaster v2 and reinstall v1 - your settings will be preserved. *Note: Leave 'Delete application data' checked on Windows during the uninstall process.*
+If you need to revert for any reason, you can easily roll back: just uninstall Portmaster v2 and reinstall v1 - your settings will be preserved. *Note: Leave 'Delete application data' unchecked on Windows during the uninstall process.*

 **Ready to upgrade?**
 Download the latest v2 release [here](https://safing.io/download/).